Linear Extensions of Rotor-Routing in Directed Graphs: Reachability Problems: Legal rotor-routings in GRM multigraphs with specified routing vector

-\begin{proof} Let us make the convention that a sequence of elements of $F$ (resp. of $A$) is said legal for $r \in C_A$, (resp. for $\sigma \in C_V$) if it is legal in the sense of free routing in $G^A$ (resp. in $G^V)$, as per Section~\ref{sec:legal_routing}; and that a sequence of elements of $F$ is said legal for $(r,\sigma)$, if it is legal in the sense of linear rotor-routing in $(G^A,G^V)$ as described in Section~\ref{sec:linear_rotor_routing}.
+\begin{proof}[Proof of \thref{thm:routing_rotor_mecha}] Let us make the convention that a sequence of elements of $F$ (resp. of $A$) is said legal for $r \in C_A$, (resp. for $\sigma \in C_V$) if it is legal in the sense of free routing in $G^A$ (resp. in $G^V)$, as per Section~\ref{sec:legal_routing}; and that a sequence of elements of $F$ is said legal for $(r,\sigma)$, if it is legal in the sense of linear rotor-routing in $(G^A,G^V)$ as described in Section~\ref{sec:linear_rotor_routing}.